PrefectHQ/prefect/docs/orchestration/concepts/api_keys.md

 API Keys are how clients authenticate with the Prefect Cloud API.
 They encapsulate the identity of a User or a Service Account.
 Ultimately, all clients that interact with the Prefect Cloud API must provide an API Key as a Bearer Token included in the request header.

-For more information on how to use these keys to interact with the GraphQL API, go [here](api.html).
+See our [API documentation](api.html) more information on how to use these keys to interact with the GraphQL API.

 ### User API Keys

 Users can generate API Keys to interact with the API with their personal permissions.
 When creating an API key, you can configure the following attributes: